5 Great qualities that make children our role models

 ‘as new–born babes, desire the pure milk of the word, that you may grow thereby’1 Peter 2:2

 To crave is to feel a powerful desire for something.
 We ought to desire God’s word above all things.
 To wake up in the morning and desire His word, to know that we can’t survive without it.
 We can survive without money, but we can’t survive without the Word of God-and the best thing is, it’s free.

 4. Children are SUPER forgiving

 • Forgiveness is such a big topic in our Christian lives.
 Not forgiving can be toxic.
-Holding on to past hurts or grudges can be a stumbling block in your relationship with God.
+Holding on to past hurts or grudges can be a stumbling block in your relationship with God and others.

 • The Lord’s prayer teaches us to forgive as we have been forgiven.
 Matthew 6:12 ‘and forgive us our trespasses, as we forgive those who trespass against us’ Not forgiving is assuming you are perfect and will not be asking for God’s forgiveness for yourself anytime soon.
 And we all know that’s impossible.

 • What about the people who keep doing us wrong?
 How many times are we to forgive them?
 Matt 18:22 ‘Jesus said to him, “I do not say to you up to seven times, but up to seventy times seven.”’
 That’s almost 500 times you need to forgive someone.
 Now I don’t know about you, but who’s got time to keep a record of 500 times of forgiving someone?

 • The point is, the number of times you should forgive is limitless (which is the way children forgive).
 We forgive whenever we have to.
 Just like God forgives us every day without counting how many times we sin.

 5. Children are humble

 • One of the great qualities about little children is their humbleness.
 They are open to new ideas, to teaching, to correction (well, sometimes).

 Newsflash!
 You can only receive Jesus Christ if you are humble.